ft-Laidjardim/So_long/README.md

 You can use WASD to move UP, LEFT, DOWN or RIGHT respectively.
 To quit the game press ESC or click on the red cross of window.
-If you touch an enemy you loose the game.
 To win its necessary to pick up all collectibles and get back to the exit.

 **Maps**